 Important: The query optimizer also uses statistical data on the indexed column to decide whether to use an R-tree index.
 This statistical data must be kept up-to-date and correct for the query optimizer to make a good decision.
 Use the UPDATE STATISTICS command to update the statistics for the indexed column.
-For more information on statistics, see Chapter 4, "Managing Databases That Use the R-Tree Secondary Access Method," on page 4-1.
+For more information on statistics, see Chapter 4, "Manage databases that use the R-tree secondary access method," on page 4-1.

-Complex Qualifications
+Complex qualifications